paulpod/neuromanticsdotnet/source/portfolio/index.md

 ---------------
 Modernisation through legislation allows renters to negotiate unfair rent increases via courts with their landlords, and vice versa.
 A pair of short **Interaction Design** projects in 2026 supporting a contracted UCD team (with Transform UK) as part of a wider engagement to rebuild some unsexy services.

+* aim: reduce backlogs and broaden access to justice
 * interaction design to support user research
 * designing in code for prototypes, HTML, CSS, GOV Prototype kit
 * new services design for citizen users, casework systems for civil servants